medcomdk/MedCom-FHIR-Communication/docs/assets/documents/FHIRMessages_NetworkEnvelopes_EN.md

 #### Version

-Version **must** be the same as "Version" in MedCom's standard directory and will thus vary from message version to message version.
+Version **MUST** be the same as "Version" in MedCom's standard directory and will thus vary from message version to message version.

 ---